fxu1024/fxu1024.github.io/docs/ds/hadoopclients.md

     - You must use the beeline CLI(`3.1.3000.2023.0.14.0-84` or later) downloaded from the PVC DS DW UI.
 Otherwise the connection will fail with errors "HTTP Response code: 404 (state=08S01,code=0)".
 The downloaded Beeline itself already contains the open source Hive JDBC driver.
 The open source Hive JDBC driver uses Java Authentication and Authorization Service (JAAS) standard, which requires either a config file OR the use of a JVM property (`-Djavax.security.auth.useSubjectCredsOnly=false`) to enable the use of the Kerberos ticket cache.
     - You must add the `kerberosEnableCanonicalHostnameCheck=false` option in the hive jdbc url.
 The `kerberosEnableCanonicalHostnameCheck` option disables the reverse dns check implemented in the jdbc driver.
 There is no need for this in PVC Base, because the reverse dns records must be correct there for the cluster nodes (otherwise Kerberos does not work between cluster services).
 So this is a DS specific functionality and it was not backported from the upstream hive code to the PVC Base jdbc drivers, which is why Kerberos auth does not work with the drivers installed on Base nodes towards PVC DS Virtual Warehouses.
     - You must use impala-shell(`4.2.0` or later) on python 2.7 to access Impala virtual warehouse when using Kerberos authentication.
 I verified that this limitation still exists in PvC 1.5.2, impala-shell client has compatibility issues in a python 3.x environment for Kerberos principal.
 However, LDAP authentication does not have any compatibility issues.
-    - Long story short: please do `NOT` use the built-in beeline or impala-shell client in PvC Base Clsuter to access hive/impala virtual warehouses with Kerberos authentication.
+    - Long story short: please do `NOT` use the built-in beeline or impala-shell client in PvC Base Cluster to access hive/impala virtual warehouses with Kerberos authentication.

+-

 ## 2. Introduction to the test environment